 Spatially distributed climate data are essential inputs to the assessment and management of natural and human systems.
 The earliest applications of thin plate smoothing splines to the interpolation of surface climate were described by Wahba and Wendelberger (1980), Hutchinson et al. (1984ab) and Hutchinson and Bischof (1983).
-The methodology has been further developed into the ANUSPLIN software package at the Australian National University over the last 20 years.
-ANUSPLIN has become one of the leading methods in the development of spatial climate models and maps from ground-based data and has been applied in North American and many regions around the world (e.g., New et al. 2002; Hijmans et al. 2005; Rehfeldt 2006; Hutchinson et al. 2009; McKenney et al. 2011).
-The climate surfaces produced by ANUSPLIN are also fundamental components of the ANUCLIM climate application package which can be used to model species distributions in current and projected future climates (McKenney et al. 2007ab; Manning et al. 2010; Xu and Hutchinson 2013; Booth et al. 2014).
+This methodology has been further developed into the ANUSPLIN software package at the Australian National University over the last 30 years.
+ANUSPLIN has become one of the leading methods in the development of spatial climate models and maps from ground-based data and has been applied in North America, China and many regions around the world (New et al. 2002; Hijmans et al. 2005; Hong et al. 2005; Rehfeldt 2006; Hutchinson et al. 2009; McKenney et al. 2011).
+The monthly mean climate surfaces produced by ANUSPLIN are fundamental components of the ANUCLIM climate application package that can be used to model species distributions in current and projected future climates (McKenney et al. 2007ab; Manning et al. 2010; Xu and Hutchinson 2013; Booth et al. 2014).
 Hydro-ecological applications and assessment of the nature and impacts of projected climate change are becoming major foci of this project.

-1. Further refinement of methods for standardising monthly means of observed data to standard periods, to maximise the information obtained from stations with incomplete records, particularly in areas with a sparse data network.
+- Further refinement of methods for standardising monthly means of observed data to standard periods, to maximise the information obtained from stations with incomplete records, particularly in areas with a sparse data network.